 Fix 3: Update your graphics driver

-One of the most common causes of crashing is corrupted or outdated device drivers.
-So you should definitely try updating your drivers before testing anything more complicated.
+One of the most common causes of crashing is a corrupted or outdated graphics driver.
+So you should definitely try updating your graphics drivers before testing anything more complicated.

 - Download and install Driver Easy.